gturri/dokuJClient/README.md

     dokujclient putAttachment some:file.jpg ~/results.jpg

-Just make sure that your wiki is configured so that xmlrpc interface is enabled, and so that your user is allowed to use it (ie: "remote" and "remoteuser" entries in your configuration), you
+Just make sure that your wiki is configured so that the xmlrpc interface is enabled, and so that your user is allowed to use it (ie: "remote" and "remoteuser" entries in your configuration).

 Installation
 ------------
 * Download the [binaries](http://turri.fr/dokujclient).
-* Unzip it, and add the extracted directoy to your path: tar -xzf dokujclient-xxx.tar.gz PATH=$PATH:$(pwd)/dokujclient #or add it in your .bashrc
+* Extract it, and add the extracted directoy to your path
-* Ensure it's correctly installed: dokujclient --version
+* Ensure it's correctly installed, typing e.g.:

+    dokujclient --version

 Config file